-The site-based high school pathway program utilizes Project Based Learning, Experiential Learning, Field Trips and Field Studies to engage students in learning inside and outside of the classroom.
-COVID-19 forced the site-based high school program to transition to a virtual/independent study learning model.
-The effect of this move has impacted how students, teachers and staff communicate, educate, and learn.
+Our site-based high school pathway, Cottonwood College Preparatory Academy, CCPA utilizes Project Based Learning, Experiential Learning, Field Trips, and Field Studies to engage students in learning inside and outside of the classroom.

 The Cottonwood School recognizes the additional challenges involved to meet the needs of students; physically, socially, emotionally, and educationally during this extraordinary time.
-The Cottonwood School understands the need to be mindful and consistent is even greater because of additional challenges distance learning brings to delivering instructional programs.
+The Cottonwood School understands the need to be mindful and consistent is even greater because of the additional challenges distance learning brings to delivering instructional programs.
 All programs continue to provide access based on individual needs including students with special needs, English Learners, Foster Youth, and Homeless students.
-Professional development for teachers will continue to promote English Learners, Multi-Tiered Systems of Support and prioritized content standards.
+Professional development for teachers will continue to promote English Learners, Multi-Tiered Systems of Support, and prioritized content standards.